The header image for this post was created by DeviantArt user skribbliX

 Anyway, that’s me discussing and reviewing this game.
 Which is what I said I wouldn’t do.
 Back to the point.

-I remember spending hours sat in front of the TV on hot summer days, cross legged with Djstump sat by my side (or taking the controller half of the time), as we tried to figure out how to get to the next stage, how to bounce off of a flying turtle with enough of a trajectory to land on the next platform, or figuring out King Koopah’s movement patterns.
+I remember spending hours sat in front of the TV on hot summer days, cross legged with Squidgey sat by my side (or taking the controller half of the time), as we tried to figure out how to get to the next stage, how to bounce off of a flying turtle with enough of a trajectory to land on the next platform, or figuring out King Koopah’s movement patterns.

 Whenever we got tired of playing SMB, we’d move on to the Teenage Mutant Ninja Turtles game.
 We used to swap tips with the boys next door on how to play TMNT, because of course every boy our age played that game.

-The’s definitely a post for another time.
+That’s definitely a post for another time.

 The long and short of it is that this game (along with the few in our stable of core NES games) became our source of entertainment and our education in gameplay mechanics.
 We grew up playing games like the original three SMB games, TMNT, and Power Blade.